 \subsubsection{Evasion Attack}

 An evasion attack often happens in the prediction process, which aims to mislead the outputs.
-In detail, the evasion attack is to change a real data from one category to a determined or random one and destroy the integrity of the original dataset.
-From a black-box attack point, the adversary only know the type of the training dataset and can observe the outputs.
-Based on this assumption, the authors in \cite{8747397} have realized it on the speech recognition system.
-The generated adversarial samples can achieve $91.67\%$ successful rate on moving one data from one category to another.
+In detail, the evasion attack is to change real data from one category to a determined or random one and destroy the integrity of the original dataset.
+From a black-box attack angle, the adversary only knows the type of the training dataset and observes the outputs.
+Based on this assumption, the authors in \cite{Kwon2020Selective} have realized it {in} the speech recognition system.
+The generated adversarial samples achieve a $91.67\%$ successful rate on moving one data from one category to another.
 While in the white-box attack, the adversary is able to acknowledge more useful information, such as the network structure and the type of training samples, rather than the predictive interface.
-For example, Kevin Eykholt \emph{et al.} in \cite{Eykholt_2018_CVPR} has showed the weakness for DNNs when random noises are added to the inputs, and an advanced robust physical perturbations based method was proposed.
+For example, Kevin Eykholt \emph{et al.} in \cite{Eykholt2018Robust} has shown the weakness for DNNs when random noises are added to the inputs and an advanced robust physical perturbations-based method has been proposed.